gerardo-junior/gitpod-provider-credentials-takeover/README.md

 expose any user that opens a malicious repository on gitpod

-getting this token depending on the configuration level and it is possible to list, edit, delete any issue or organization
+getting this token depending on the configuration level and it is possible to list, edit, delete any project, issue or organization

 #### How this works?